-Driving an older vehicle, now and then, we run into some RV repairs while on the road.
-In 9 years of travel we have, however, had more good than bad experiences.
-In fact one particularly good experience at Herman's Automatic Transmission Shop in Tucson, Arizona has become a story I tell often.
+Driving an older motorhome, now and then we run into vehicle repairs while on the road.
+In all our years of RV travel (since 2000) we have, however, had more good than bad experiences resolving them.
+In fact, one particular experience at Herman's Automatic Transmission Shop in Tucson, Arizona is a prime example.

-If so, perhaps, learning from our experiences can help to put your mind at ease.
-We've found that following these 5 simple steps can prevent or, at least, ease the pain of RV repairs while on the road:
+Perhaps learning about some our experiences will help to put your mind at ease.
+We've found that following five simple steps can prevent or, at least, ease the pain of RV repairs while on the road:

-AAA, or the Canadian equivalent - CAA, are the most well known roadside assistance insurance plans.
+AAA, or the Canadian equivalent, CAA, is the most well-known roadside assistance plan.
 There are others.
 If you don't have any plan, buy one before leaving home.

-I don't normally promote insurance plans, but in this case, especially if you're driving an older vehicle, a plan will let you relax and enjoy the adventure side of traveling into remote areas.
+I don't normally promote insurance plans, but in this case, especially if you're driving an older vehicle, it will let you relax and enjoy the adventure of traveling in remote areas.

 You can't predict or prevent a breakdown, but for a few dollars, ($100.00 to $150.00 per year average), you can feel confident driving into "the boonies" without worrying about adding an exorbitant towing charge to the RV repairs bill.

 You may need to increase your coverage to be sure you're covered for at least 100 to 200 miles of towing.
-This may sound like a lot, but in some areas, that's how far it will be to a licensed mechanic, or if necessary, to the nearest dealership for warranty-covered work.
+This may sound like a lot, but in some parts of the country, the nearest licensed mechanic may be that far away.
+You might also need to get to a dealership for warranty-covered work.

 This manual could help you diagnose a problem.
-If you are not mechanically minded yourself, it can help the fellow RVer you meet, who is mechanical and willing to help with your RV repairs, but is not familiar with your particular vehicle.
+If you are not mechanically minded yourself, it can help the fellow RVer you meet who is and who is willing to help but not familiar with your particular vehicle.

 If you are someone that's pretty handy with tools and do some of your own mechanical work, you'll know what to bring.
 If not, here's a list of suggested tools to carry.
 It's what we carry on our trips.
 Other than the jack and jack stands, most of these will fit into one medium sized tool box.